Aeronautics Commission Policy Guidelines

 Qualifying in-kind match on projects must be approved in advance in writing by the Aeronautics Division project manager.
 Appropriate documentation providing the value of the in-kind work or product is required.

-Qualifying in-kind product or work accomplished by the sponsor shall only be credited toward the sponsor’s share of the match and will not be reimbursed with grant monies.
+Qualifying in-kind product or work accomplished by the Sponsor shall only be credited toward the Sponsor’s share of the match and will not be reimbursed with grant monies.
 Examples of qualifying in-kind match are labor, materials, equipment hours, etc. Airport administrative staff hours do not qualify as in-kind work.

 8. State Funded Projects Involving Federal Funds

-In occasional instances where a state grant is awarded to a project prior to the federal grant being awarded, the state grant is still contingent upon receiving federal funds and is subject to being withdrawn if the federal funding is not provided.
+In occasional instances where a state matching grant is awarded to a project prior to the federal grant being awarded, the state grant is still contingent upon receiving federal funds and is subject to being withdrawn if the federal funding is not provided.

 9. Aircraft Rescue and Firefighting (ARFF) Training Facility and Supplies